SamirIngley/Desktop-Profiles/README.md

 * When you download the package, run `go run desk.go`, this will give you instructions on providing the routes to the Applications folders you want to be able to access using this app
     - 3 of the most common routes for locations of Applications on Mac are shown at the bottom, just copy and paste those -> don't forget to change {USER-NAME} to your computer user name, then type `done`
-    - Don't worry, if you find out you want to add more paths to Applications folders later - just delete the appDir file and run `go run desk.go`, now re-add all the paths you'd like to include
+    - Don't worry, if you download new apps or find out you want to add more paths to Applications folders later - just delete the appDir file and run `go run desk.go`, now re-add all the paths you'd like to include

 * List of input options: `go run desk.go -help`